-- d) Exceptionally, students may be given approval to extend their period of study to the maximum duration date, and submit for viva voce (oral) examination before the expiry of their maximum duration. - e) Students may be allowed to re-register for the research degree for a period of twelve months, where, extraordinarily, additional time is required to complete the programme.
-In seeking re-registration, the student must be able to provide sufficient evidence to the relevant Committee (PGR Circumstances Committee) that he/she is still a suitable student; that the research is still current and appropriate; and can be completed and submitted for viva voce (oral) examination within the extra twelve months if re-registration is permitted. - f) In the event of an exceptional circumstance impacting upon performance in a face-to-face assessment at Project Approval, Annual Progression or Viva Voce Examination, a re-assessment (further panel meeting or examination as appropriate) or amendment to the approved outcome may be permitted.
+- a) Students may be allowed an extension to deadlines (in excess of the short-term extension process). - b) Students may be allowed to interrupt their studies (normally, for a maximum of twelve months, in total, calculated across the entire period of the student's registration.
+For part-time students, the maximum total period of interruption is calculated on a pro-rata basis).
+Once the student's period of interruption has ended, their registration is reinstated.
+Retrospective interruption is not permitted. - c) Students may be allowed to change the conditions of their candidature relating to mode or programme.
+Student will not normally be permitted to change conditions of candidature relating to mode or programme within six months of Standard Duration.
+No change of candidature relating to mode or programme is allowed beyond Standard Duration or any of the subsequent thesis submission / examination / correction phases. - d) Exceptionally, students may be given approval to extend their period of study to the Maximum Duration date, and submit for viva voce (oral) examination before the expiry of their Maximum Duration. - e) Students may be allowed to re-register for the research degree for a period of twelve months, where, extraordinarily, additional time is required to complete the programme.
+In seeking re-registration, the student must be able to provide sufficient evidence to the relevant Committee (PGR Circumstances Committee) regarding the suitability of the students continued study; that the research is still current and appropriate; and can be completed and submitted for viva voce (oral) examination within the extra twelve months if re-registration is permitted. - f) In the event of an exceptional circumstance impacting upon performance in a face-to-face assessment at Project Approval, Annual Progression or Viva Voce Examination, a re-assessment (further panel meeting or examination as appropriate) or amendment to the approved outcome may be permitted.